TUD-STKS/3d-vs-1d-synthesis/README.md

 Run `stimuli/BlendingTest.m` to visualize two examples (one male, one female) of the transfer function blending.
 Run the script `stimuli/CompareSpectrograms.m` to visualize the spectrograms of all synthesized utterances side-by-side.

-See the folder `docs` for some pre-generated figures.
+See the folder `doc` for some pre-generated figures.